Students will soon see activity at the site of the new dining commons to be built at the north end of the University Lawn.

 Beginning this semester, fencing will be installed on the hill behind Magner Hall in Centennial Village while initial work occurs at the site.
 Once students have moved out of residence halls following commencement, Magner Hall will be demolished so that the dining hall can be built between McDonald and Unanue halls.

-The building of the dining hall should be completed in early 2021.
+The dining hall should open in 2022.
 Once staff is fully trained and prepared to move services to the new building, the Student Restaurant in the Pryzbyla Center will be closed.
 The Food Court, Murphy’s, Starbucks, and POD will remain in the Edward J. Pryzbyla University Center.

 A space utilization study is currently underway to determine what should be done with the Student Restaurant when it closes, and to ensure that all spaces in the Przybyla Center are being optimally utilized.